andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 find . -type f -name '.empty' -delete
 ```

-- [ ] Perform a search and replace for `andrewvaughan/template-core` and update the repository name
+- [ ] Perform a search and replace for `andrewvaughan/template-core` and update the Repository name

 > **Note:** If on FreeBSD/macOS, install [`gnu-sed`][homebrew-sed] or use this `sed` command, instead:
 >